dnkrtz/hexmachina/README.md

  HexMachina
 ==============
-A short and sweet python implementation of the Singularity-Restricted Field approach to hexahedral meshing.
+A short and sweet python implementation of the SRF approach to hexahedral meshing.

 State of the Art
 -----------